Therapy for People Who Experience Same-Sex Attraction

 The Therapeutic Process

-- Don’t blame the past for your situation and assume the role of a victim who has no control over the present.
+1. Don’t blame the past for your situation and assume the role of a victim who has no control over the present.
 No matter how painful the past has been, you are responsible for what you do in the present.
-Your goal now is to try to understand the causes of your struggles to learn what you can do to resolve them.
+Your goal now is to learn what you can do to resolve your current issues.

-- Watch out for invented memories.
-There is a tendency to invent past experiences to explain the present.
+2. Watch out for invented memories.
+There may be a tendency to invent past experiences to explain the present.
 If you read that certain childhood experiences can cause certain reactions, you may come to believe that those things happened to you in your childhood.
-You may reinterpret or skew the past or even invent in your mind events that never happened, all in an effort to make sense of the present.
+You may reinterpret or skew the past or even invent in your mind events that never happened, all to make sense of the present.

-- Don’t concentrate on the past to the exclusion of the present.
-Although the past may hold keys to help you understand the present, concentrate the majority of your time on your current feelings, actions, plans, failures, and successes.
-The past is only valuable inasmuch as it helps you to deal with the present.
+4. Don’t concentrate on the past to the exclusion of the present.
+Although the past may hold keys to helping you understand the present, concentrate most of your time on your current feelings, actions, plans, failures, and successes.
+Understanding the past is only valuable if it helps you to deal with the present.
 The extent to which the past is important depends on the level of trauma in the past.
-If you have not suffered abuse, you may not need to spend much time dealing with the past.
+Unless you have experienced abuse, you may not need to spend much time dealing with the past.
 If you have been abused, you may need to grieve and resolve past trauma.

 Questions to ask yourself after your first session:

-- Do his ideas make common sense or do they seem strange or outrageous?
+• Do his ideas make common sense, or do they seem strange or extreme?

 If the answers to these questions are not satisfactory, you may want to find another therapist.
 Stand your ground if the counselor’s requests violate your personal values or standards.
 The best counselors will respect your position even if they don’t share it.